3ddelano/discord-autotyper-python/README.md

 # Usage
 - Rename the file `settings-example.json` to `settings.json`.
 - Edit the `settings.json` as per your need (read settings.json section below)
-- Finally run `python autotyper.py`
+- Open a command prompt in the folder and run `python autotyper.py`
+- Now either go to the discord web app or desktop app and click on the textbox
+- Finally press the hotkey to start the autotyping